Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Requirements for a Minor in Chinese Studies

-A total of twenty (20) credits in Chinese language (above the level of intermediate Chinese 202), literature and culture.
+A total of twenty (20) credits in Chinese language, literature and culture.
 The credits are spread across the following courses:

 2. Two of the Chinese Literature and Culture courses: